-Northcentral University is committed to supporting students and faculty in understanding and applying standards of Academic Integrity.
-The University is also committed to taking appropriate steps to ensure these standards are met, including:
+NCU is committed to supporting students and faculty in understanding and applying standards of academic integrity by:

-- Providing materials about Academic Integrity on the Student and Faculty Pages.
+- Providing materials about Academic Integrity in NCUOne

 Scope of Policy

-The Academic Integrity policy applies to all course assignments submitted by a student to an instructor, including but not limited to:
+The Academic Integrity policy applies to all course assignments submitted by a student to an instructor, including but not limited to the following:

 - Discussion postings

 - Signature assignments